-According the latest research published in Veterinary Parasitology: Regional Studies and Reports in June1, Victorian based researchers have confirmed that indeed they do.
-Eighteen herds from south-west Victoria were sampled less than a month after calving, and 35% of all cows had a worm egg counts greater than 2.5 eggs per gram (epg).
+According to the latest research published in Veterinary Parasitology: Regional Studies and Reports in June1, Victorian based researchers have confirmed that indeed they do.
+Eighteen herds from south-west Victoria were sampled less than a month after calving, and 35% of all cows had a worm egg count greater than 2.5 eggs per gram (epg).
 Primiparous cows were more likely to have an infection (45%) compared to multiparous cows (26%).
 Across all herds, the mean of 2.7 epg for multiparous cows and 7.6 epg for primiparous was recorded.
 But what do these egg counts mean for production and does it justify treatment?

 Low faecal egg counts in cattle does not indicate no effects of parasitism as they are an insensitive measure.
 Not only is the volume of faeces produced a challenge for interpretation, but one of the first stages of the cow’s immune response is to reduce the number of eggs that a worm can produce.
 This means that cows showing low faecal egg counts can still be carrying a worm burden that is significant enough to impact milk production.

-An Australian study consisting of over 2500 cows over nine farms showed an additional 47L milk was produced over 100 days after treatment with Eprinex®3.
+An Australian study consisting of over 2500 cows over nine farms showed an additional 47L of milk was produced over 100 days after treatment with Eprinex®3.
 In that study, only 41% of treated cattle had a positive egg count prior to treatment.

 In a similar New Zealand study where only 25.5% of cows sampled had a positive worm egg count, multiparous cows treated with Eprinex® around calving produced an additional 0.6L per day, whereas primiparous cows, that generally have higher worm egg counts, did not have a milk yield response to treatment4.
 The study concluded that whole herd treatments were justified around calving.